CSC322-Grinnell/FundingResourcesFront/README.md

 Welcome to the Funding Resource Project Front End.
 The App is hosted on heroku here: `https://cls-funding-resources.herokuapp.com/`.

+This Project was worked on by Everett Hayes, Izan Ahmed, Himanshu Bainwala, Luis Lua, & Govind Sartaj.
+Feel free to reach out to us with questions.

 ## Getting the App working locally ##

 I'm going to give a broad list of steps.